 The following streaming service also offers OWN in their channel lineup and gives you a way to watch The Haves and The Have Nots when they air on OWN.

 Vidgo is a newer streaming service that offers fairly competitive pricing over other live streaming services.
-The only catch is they do not currently offer a DVR.
+They provide a DVR for 90 days with the Vidgo “Plus” plan, but you need to upgrade to the “Ultimate” plan to keep the DVR past 90 days.
 Vidgo includes OWN in its Core package, along with over 60 other channels.
-New customers can sign up for the Core Plan for $55 per month.
+New customers can sign up for the Core Plan for $69.99 per month.
 (They offer discounted promo pricing for your first 3 months.)

 Vidgo doesn’t force you into a contract so you can cancel any time.
 They do offer a 3-day free trial, which you can cancel within the first three days at no charge.